osh/kerlym/README.md

-# D2QN // Double Q-Learning Agent with Keras DeepNN Q-Function Approxmation

-This repo implements a Deep Double Q-Learning Agent for OpenAI's Gym using Keras NN Primitives on top of Theano/TensorFlow It is intended to be easy to make experiemnting with network configuration, different tasks, and RL tuning and testing over relatively large runs easy and straightforward.
+# KEras Reinforcement Learning gYM agents, KeRLym

+This repo is intended to host a handful of reinforcement learning agents implemented using the Keras (http://keras.io/) deep learning library for Theano and Tensorflow.
+It is intended to make it easy to run, measure, and experiment with different learning configuration and underlying value function approximation networks while running a variery of OpenAI Gym environments (https://gym.openai.com/).

+# Agents

+ - ddqn, double q-learning agent with various Keras NN's for Q approximation

 # Usage